 Kincora has consolidated the dominant land position in the emerging Southern Gobi copper-gold belt of Mongolia.
-The Company’s wholly owned district-scale portfolio (covering over 1,230 km2) is along strike and in between two large-scale, world-class porphyry projects - the Oyu Tolgoi mine (pictured above) and the Tsagaan Suvarga Serven Sukhait development project.
+The Company’s wholly owned district-scale portfolio has been refined from over 1400km2 at the time of the IBEX merger to less than 800km2 and is the dominant position along strike and in between two large-scale, world-class porphyry projects - the Oyu Tolgoi mine (pictured above) and the Tsagaan Suvarga Serven Sukhait development project.

 Rio Tinto, via its controlling interest in Turquoise Hill Resources, operates Oyu Tolgoi.
 Oyu Tolgoi consists of a series of Devonian age deposits that sit within a 26-kilometer trend.
 First phase production from open pit operations commenced in 2012, with an excellent safety record to date, and is one of a few new large-scale copper mines built in recent decades.
 Development of stage two underground operations is ongoing, currently the largest expansion project in the mining industry (any commodity, any location) and follows the largest project financing in the mining industry.
 Oyu Tolgoi is forecast to be the world’s third largest copper mine with a multiple generation resource supporting longer-term development optionality.